 The binding Preparation Division (BPD) is the interface unit between the UC Berkeley Library and the UC Bindery, responsible for receiving, tracking, processing, and shipping all materials to be bound by the Bindery.

-An average of 80,000 books and serials a year are processed through BPD to the Bindery, where they are bound or otherwise protected and then returned to BPD and distributed back into the Library system.
-The unit is usually staffed by 2 full-time employees and 4 student library employees.
+An average of 60,000 books and serials a year are processed through BPD to the Bindery, where they are bound or otherwise protected and then returned to BPD and distributed back into the Library system.
+The unit is usually staffed by 2 full-time employees and several student library employees.

 The Bindery offers a variety of binding styles and protective containers; most materials processed for the UC Berkeley Library fall into the following classifications:

-Pam Bind: used for pamphlets (text less than 1/2" thick), stapled into a binder with a high-density back board, a spine covered with acrylic-coated cloth, and a front cover of clear polyester.
+Pam Bind: used for pamphlets (text less than 3/8 " thick and up), stapled into a binder with a high-density back board, a spine covered with acrylic-coated cloth, and a front cover of clear polyester.

 Mylar: used for most paperbacks (text 1/2-2" thick).
 The covers are removed, laminated with Mylar and backed with binders board; the textblock is adhesive bound, if necessary, then encased by the laminated original cover.